 Maritime Corporate Mindfulness-Based Resilience Training (MBRT – Maritime): Training for corporate office and crews of a Alaska Tanker Company to enhance safety, job effectiveness, health and well-being; 2014.

 Mindfuless-Based Resilience Training (MBRT- Law Enforcement) Hillsboro Police Department.
-With my colleagues at Pacific University and Hillsboro Police Department we have developed a comprehensive mindfulness training program for law enforcement officers that is the latest phase of my work with Hillsboro Police in 2013 and 2014.
+In cooperation with my colleagues at Pacific University and Hillsboro Police Department I have developed and taught a comprehensive mindfulness training program for law enforcement officers.
+Hillsboro Police in 2013 and 2014.
 Here are some video interviews of officers and staff who completed MBRT.
 Read about the national magazine article summarizing this work.
 Also, read about our research in this program in the Journal of Police and Criminal Psychology.

 Mindfulness in the Workplace Trainings (Mindfulness at Work): A half-day training I developed for staff of Multnomah County government offered as a practical training to support learning long-term stress reduction, job effectiveness, responsiveness to the public, cooperation with one another, enhance health and wellbeing via the practice of mindfulness.
 Started in 2014 and ongoing.
 Participant Comments “I learned to be more in tune with my co-workers and more attentive, really listening to others.”
 “I really enjoyed this training.
 This was one of the most useful and enriching classes I’ve taken.
 The instructor was wonderful!
 I can use this at work and outside of work which will benefit all aspects of my life.”
 “The program and methods used were immediately beneficial and applicable.
 Skills that were learned are transferable to work, play and life.”
 Participant evaluation results for Mindfulness in the Workplace in one of the trainings